 Africa with the Masters in-person Festival is an immersive and invaluable experience taking place on the Ancestral and unceded land of the Coast Salish peoples –Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations, over three action-packed days.
 It is an inclusive and welcoming experience for all, in a mobility accessible venue.

-1. Friday, September 30, 2022 - Village Night, a concert presenting professional artists of African descent and a delicious authentic Senegalese meal cooked by Chef Ansou.
+1. Friday, September 26, 2025 - Village Night, a concert presenting professional African artists, traditional storytelling, and a delicious authentic African meal.

-2. Saturday, October 1, 2022 - Africa Play Day for families and the child in each of us, with free workshops and activities for children, facilitated by renowned professional artists and knowledge keepers of African descent.
+2. Saturday, September 27, 2025 - Africa Play Day for families and the child in each of us, with free shows, games, and activities for children, facilitated by renowned professional African artists and knowledge keepers.

-3. Sunday, October 2, 2022 - Workshops open to the public and artists to study rhythm and drum traditions from Africa, with master artists of African descent.
-Our dance workshops are back this year!
+3. Sunday, September 28, 2025 - Workshops open to the public to study rhythm and drum traditions from Africa, with African artists.
+These workshops are for adults only, your kids can be with you but we have no class for them.

 7pm: Doors open